-A second-year algebra course that reinforces and extends the topics begun in Algebra I. The course includes the study of linear, exponential, quadratic, logarithmic and polynomial functions.
-Emphasis will be placed on the use of current technology.
+A second-year algebra course that reinforces and extends topics begun in Algebra I. The course includes a study of linear, exponential, quadratic, logarithmic, and polynomial functions.
+Emphasis will be placed on practical applications and modeling and on the use of current technology.
+This course is a preparation for pre-calculus.
 Prerequisite: Algebra I or Algebra IA and IB.